Treaty of Saint-Clair-sur-Epte: The Treaty

+The seal of the agreement was to be a marriage between Rollo and Gisela, daughter of Charles, possibly her legitimate father.
+Since Charles first married in 907, that would mean that Gisela was at most 5 years old at the time of the treaty of 911 which offered her in marriage.
+It has therefore been speculated that she could have been an illegitimate daughter.
+However, a diplomatic child betrothal need not be doubted.

-Charles the Simple did not draw the short stick in this treaty.
-Rather, he benefited from having an alliance with Rollo, a successful warlord.
-King Charles gave this land to Rollo under the assumption that Rollo would become baptized and fend off other Vikings who had been continually battering the northern coastline of West Frankia; allowing Charles to focus on the conflicts that he was facing with nobles.
-While Charles was able to keep peace with the nobles for a while, he was only able to set back his deposition –not avoid it entirely –which occurred in 923.
+Charles the Simple benefited from having an alliance with Rollo, a successful warlord.
+He gave this land under the assumption that Rollo would be baptized and fend off other Vikings who had been raiding the northern coastline of West Francia, allowing Charles to focus on the conflict that he was facing with his nobles.
+While Charles was able to keep peace with the nobles for a while, he was eventually deposed in 923.
+The author Letty ten Clair argues that the treaty may have been a temporary Carolingian tactic to ease Viking attacks.

 Formation of Normandy

+On taking his oath of fealty, Rollo divided the lands between the rivers Epte and Risle among his chieftains and settled in the de facto capital of Rouen.
+Their descendants created an aristocracy that step by step adopted the local Gallo-Romance language, intermarried with the area's native Gallo-Frankish inhabitants, and adopted Christianity.

+Nevertheless, the first generations of Scandinavian and Anglo-Scandinavian settlers brought slaves, mainly from the British Isles, and often turned the women into frilla, a Scandinavian tradition which became known as more Danico, medieval Latin meaning "Danish marriage".
+The first counts of Rouen and the dukes of Normandy had concubines too.
+While very little archeological excavations about the Vikings were done in Normandy, the Norman toponymy retains a large Scandinavian and Anglo-Scandinavian heritage, due to a constant use of Old Norse during four or five generations in certain parts of Normandy.

 With Norse bands of settlers, composed of non-aristocratic lineages, there came multiple communities formed and a new political ethos that was not Frankish.
 The Norsemen ("Northmen") came to be known as Normans in French.
 This identity formation was partly possible because the Norse were adapting indigenous culture, speaking French, renouncing paganism and converting to Christianity, and intermarrying with the local population.